sprsr/homeserver/README.md

 For absolute best efficiency, it is best to use a PicoPSU.
 I reccomend sticking with the three official models of PicoPSU (80W, 90W, 160W).
 My ARM server cluster ran on a 160W PicoPSU with 4 M.2 Drives and Three Sata Drives with no issues.
 Using a Standard ATX Power Supply, we will see less efficiency at idle.
 Even Gold rated 80+ efficiency ATX PSUs such as my selection are usually only at 70% efficiency in the best case scenario at 10% load.
 The 80+ efficiency rating is only relevant above 20% load.
 My choice to chose an ATX is because of my large case selection, future proofing for a large amount of disc drives, and somewhat experimental.
 I may swap the ATX out with a PSU if my results are less than desireable.
 <h3> Choosing a Case: </h3>
 <h4> My Pick: Fractal Node 804  (100$ USD) </h4>
-Find whatever case fits your budget and needs.
-After running barebaones with no case for over a year on my home server cluster, I decided on the Fracal Node 804.
+Find whatever case fits your budget and needs, as there is no need to worry about power consumption (obviously)  After running barebaones with no case for over a year on my home server cluster, I decided on the Fracal Node 804.
 This is an old cube case with support for 10 3.5 drives and 2 2.5 drives.
-This case is quite expensive when compared to ebay finds, but planning to run my system with a passive cpu cooler
+This case is quite expensive when compared to ebay finds, but planning to run my system with a passive cpu cooler so I want to ensure good airflow with excellent drive support.
 </p>
 </p>